 - Identifies arsenic “hot spots” in drinking water across Canada.
 Also includes an investigation into the effectiveness of home water treatment systems in removing total arsenic from water wells in Alberta.

 - Provides health and safety resources on asbestos hazards during home renovations or demolitions, including sources of asbestos in the home, testing and removal guidelines, and how to prevent exposure.

 2. Health Canada.
 Health risks of asbestos (2016)

-- Summarizes sources of asbestos exposure, how to reduce the risk of exposure in the home and when doing car maintenance, and Government of Canada regulations.
+- Summarizes sources of asbestos exposure, how to reduce the risk of exposure in the home and when completing car maintenance, and Government of Canada regulations.